MIT-LCP/mimic-code-paper/main.md

 -->

 # Abstract{.unnumbered}
 Lack of reproducibility in medical studies complicates generation of the knowledge base to support clinical decision-making.
-We provide a framework for generating reproducible studies on an openly available critical care dataset, which facilitates testing of hypotheses in a transparent fashion.
+In this paper we outline the MIMIC Code Repository, a framework for generating reproducible studies on an openly available critical care dataset.
+By providing open source code alongside the freely accessible MIMIC-III database, we create a framework for conducting end-to-end reproducible analysis of electronic health records, facilitating hypotheses testing in a transparent fashion.

 <!-- Keywords: critical care; open data; data mining; secondary use of electronic health records. -->